TIB-Visual-Analytics/DEW-Downloader/README.md

 # DEW-Downloader
-Python3 downloader for the Date Estimation in the Wild dataset
+Python3 downloader for the dataset: Date Estimation in the Wild

 We provide two versions of the downloader: downloader.py